 2025 March Madness Futures Odds: Everything You Need To Know

-March Madness odds for 2024-25 are getting some looks, with the college basketball season now into mid-February.
-And there's been a lot of jumbling around in college basketball championship futures the past three months.
+March Madness odds for 2024-25 are getting some looks, with the college basketball season now heading into the NCAA Tournament.
+And there's been a lot of jumbling around in college basketball championship futures the past few months.

 Here's everything you need to know about college basketball futures odds: action, line movement and betting trends.
 Check back regularly for updates on 2025 March Madness odds, and use our BetMGM bonus code to get the most out of your action.